expressjs/expressjs.com/en/guide/migrating-5.md

 <h4 id="req.query">req.query</h4>

 The `req.query` property is no longer a writable property and is instead a getter.
 The default query parser has been changed from "extended" to "simple".

+<h4 id="res.query">res.vary</h4>

+The `res.vary` throws an error when the `field` argument is missing.
+In Express 4, if the argument was omitted, it gave a warning in the console

 <h3>Improvements</h3>